Faye Dunaway: 2016–present: Return to film and theatre

 In 2019, more than 30 years since her performance in The Curse of the Aching Heart, Dunaway planned to return to Broadway with an updated version of Matthew Lombardo's one-woman play Tea at Five, which was first performed at Hartford Stage in 2002.
 She would portray Katharine Hepburn, being particularly drawn to the complexities of the play and the character, saying, "Hepburn was a brilliant actress.
 Her aura on screen was unique.
 That, coupled with the wide array of roles she played, made her an inspiration to me and many others.
 She had a lot of class, too, and the innate ability to project intelligence, both on and off screen.
 You can't help but want to explore that and learn more about her."
 The three week try-out in Boston met with critical appreciation.
 Patti Hartigan of The Boston Globe felt that Dunaway gave a "bravura performance" and wrote that she "inhabits the role and goes beyond mere mimicry.
 Of course, she captures the Voice – waspy, reedy, patrician – but she also brings a mix of fragility and strength to the role, maintaining the straight spine, but also letting that stiff upper lip quiver ever so slightly when grief overtakes her."
 Christopher Caggiano of The Arts Fuse gave the play a mixed review, but praised Dunaway, writing that she "does manage to remind us why, despite her relative absence from the stage and the screen in the last 30 years, she remains a Hollywood legend.
 She has a palpable emotional intensity, and gives you the sense that entire scenes are playing out behind her eyes as part of her backstory.
 She's a legend for a reason."

 Tea at Five was pitched to be her triumphant return to Broadway, but following three weeks at the Huntington Theatre Company in Boston, Dunaway was released from the play, reportedly due to altercations between crewmembers and her.
 An assistant fired by Dunaway filed a lawsuit against the actress in August 2019 alleging homophobic verbal harassment.

 Dunaway reunited with Kevin Spacey in 2022's The Man Who Drew God, co-starring and directed by Franco Nero.
-Faye, a documentary about Dunaway, directed and produced by Laurent Bouzereau, premiered at the 2024 Cannes Film Festival and can be seen on HBO and Max.
+Faye, a documentary about Dunaway, directed and produced by Laurent Bouzereau, premiered at the 2024 Cannes Film Festival and can be seen on HBO and HBO Max.
 She was to next appear in the supernatural love story, Fate, opposite Harvey Keitel.
 On October 3, 2024, Dunaway was announced as starring in the coming-of-age supernatural thriller, The Evilry.
+On January 14, 2026, it was announced that she had been cast in the drama film Prima.